dootje-2004/intersystems-rest-performance/Notes.md

 ## Expose the API

 Create a new web application on the server to allow external clients to send data.

+## Configure the client instance

+On the client, the manifest also creates a namespace called *DEMO*.
+We supply class files to create a production *Demo.Production* with a request class *Demo.Request* and a business operation *Demo.ClientOperation*.

+Note that extending the business operation from *EnsLib.HTTP.OutboundAdapter* allows us to define a number of useful settings (like the server name, port number and endpoint), but the adapter methods do not allow us to set the content type of the request.
+Instead of `..Adapter.Post()` we leverage a general `%Net.HttpRequest` object.

+As for the server and port settings on the client, note that both containers publish their native port numbers to the Docker network.
+The published ports are only relevant to the host.
+The REST calls must be made to the standard web-server port, i.e. 52773.

 ## Create server metrics